-At the same time, the continued delay of the new Federal Arbitration Law – under discussion since 2008 – has stunted the attractiveness and growth potential of Dubai and other Emirates as international arbitration centres.
-However, the winds are favourable and the determination of practitioners, arbitrators and policymakers to transform the UAE into a truly global arbitration centre on a par with the likes of London and Paris makes the adoption of a modern arbitration regime a question of when and not if.
+At the same time, the continued delay of the new Federal Arbitration Law – under discussion since 2008 – has stunted the attractiveness and growth potential of Dubai and other emirates as international arbitration centres.
+However, the winds are favourable and the determination of practitioners, arbitrators and policymakers to transform the UAE into a global arbitration centre on a par with the likes of London and Paris makes the adoption of a modern arbitration regime a question of ‘when’ and not ‘if’.

 Arbitration in the UAE

 Onshore (ie, outside the DIFC)

 Arbitration in the UAE is governed by articles 203 to 218 of the Civil Procedures Code of 1992 (CPC).2 Other than these articles, there is currently no dedicated arbitration law in the UAE, whether based on the UNCITRAL Model Law or otherwise.
 However, various drafts of a Federal Arbitration Law have been under discussion since 2008.

 A weakness of the current arbitration regime lies in the perceived hostility of some domestic judges towards arbitration, which is treated as an exception to the natural jurisdiction of the courts.
 Coupled with an outdated and non-prescriptive arbitration regime in the CPC, this has led courts to nullify arbitral awards on procedural technicalities such as a failure of arbitrators to sign each page of an award, narrow interpretations of the question of capacity to bind a company to an arbitration agreement and broad interpretations of public policy.